-Our off-the-shelf, allogeneic technology allows for rapid delivery of a T-cell immunotherapy product that has been manufactured in advance and stored in inventory, with each manufactured lot of cells providing therapy for numerous potential patients.
+Our T-cell immunotherapy platform includes the capability to progress both allogeneic and autologous programs and is potentially applicable to a broad array of targets and diseases.
+Our off-the-shelf, allogeneic T-cell platform allows for rapid delivery of a T-cell immunotherapy product that has been manufactured in advance and stored in inventory, with each manufactured lot of cells providing therapy for numerous potential patients.
 This differs from autologous treatments, in which each patient's own cells must be extracted, modified outside the body and then delivered back to the patient.
-We utilize a proprietary cell selection algorithm to select the appropriate set of cells for use based on a patient's unique immune profile, and, unlike many other T-cell programs, there is neither a requirement for pre-treatment before our cells are administered nor is there extended monitoring following administration.
-For example, in our ongoing trials, patients are monitored for one to two hours following receipt of tabelecleucel.
-Our T-cell immunotherapy platform is applicable to a broad array of targets and diseases.
-With more than 200 patients treated across the platform, we have observed clinical proof of concept across both viral and non-viral targets in conditions ranging from hematological malignancies and solid tumors to infectious and autoimmune diseases.
-We have also observed a safety profile characterized by few treatment-related serious adverse events, or SAEs, positive long-term outcomes including durable remissions, and no evidence of cytokine release syndrome to date.
+We utilize a proprietary cell selection algorithm to select the appropriate set of cells for use based on a patient's unique immune profile.
+This matching process is designed to allow our cells to be administered without the pre-treatment that is required for some therapies and to reduce monitoring following administration.